tremor-rs/tremor-www/docs/Workshop/examples/39_kafka_elastic_correlation/README.md

 select event from error_notify/err into err;
 ```

-Here we distinguish between errors per document (e.g. invalid format for the given index) and errors scoped to the whole request execution (no `$elastic` metadata).
+Here we distinguish between errors per document (e.g. malformed data for the given index) and errors scoped to the whole request (no `$elastic` metadata).
 In the case of a request error, we have an array of all the batched `$correlation` values and need to "explode" the event into 1 per `$correlation` id, so we can correctly
 report back to kafka 1 document at a time.